amihaiemil/amihaiemil.github.io/_posts/2017-05-03-test-driven-rest.markdown

 I would dictate it via a system property, or a Maven build profile.

-``Github`` and all the other interfaces (e.g. ``UserProfile``, ``MainDashboard`` etc) are fluently coupled, so tests done using these abstractions will gurantee that the endpoints are navigable and give the feeling of an HTML page without styling.
+``Github`` and all the other interfaces (e.g. ``UserProfile``, ``MainDashboard`` etc) are fluently coupled, so tests using these abstractions will gurantee that the endpoints are navigable.
 Needless to say, same as in the Selenium case, the only public class should be ``RestfulGithub``.

 Here is how ``RestfulGithub`` could look: